konstantinos193/Asterias-Backend/README.md

 - **Arrival Reminder**: Sent 24 hours before check-in (configurable)

 #### Admin Emails (always in Greek)
-- **New Booking Alert**: Immediate notification with customer language noted
+- **New Booking Alert**: Sent to ALL registered admin users with customer language noted
-- **Low Inventory Alert**: When availability drops below threshold
+- **Low Inventory Alert**: Sent to ALL registered admin users when availability drops below threshold
+- **Multi-Admin Support**: Automatically sends to all users with role 'ADMIN' and email notifications enabled

 ### Testing Email System